Elderly patients

 6. Use available resources

-Take advantage of senior health programs, community resources, patient navigators, transportation assistance and social workers.
-A wide variety of programs and resources are available to help you stay healthy and navigate the health care system.
-Checking with your local Area Agency on Aging is a good place to start.
+Take advantage of community resources, patient navigators, senior health programs, transportation assistance and social workers.
+Various programs and resources are available to help you stay healthy and navigate the health care system.
+Your local Area Agency on Aging is a good place to start.

 7. Use technology

-Also, consider the Illinois Assistive Technology Program, a nonprofit whose mission is providing Illinoisans with assistive technology devices and services to enhance their independence.
+Also, consider the Illinois Assistive Technology Program, a nonprofit whose mission is to provide Illinoisans with assistive technology devices and services to enhance their independence.

 8. Be your own advocate